collectionbuilder-lis/viral-culture/pages/about.md

 Juhasz, A., & Kerr, T. (2022). _We are having this conversation now: The times of AIDS cultural production_.
 Duke University Press.

-Lowery, J. (2024). _It was vulgar and it was beautiful: How aids activists used art to fight a pandemic_.
+Lowery, J. (2024). _It was vulgar and it was beautiful: How AIDS activists used art to fight a pandemic_.
 Bold Type Books.

 Reed, T. V. (2019).
 ACTing UP against AIDS: The (Very) Graphic Arts in a Moment of Crisis.
 In _The art of protest: Culture and activism from the Civil Rights Movement to the present_ (Second edition).
 University of Minnesota Press.